- Applicants must be residents of Texas or New Mexico. Up to 10% of the student body may be New Mexico residents.

-- At least 2 years of full time post-secondary instruction and 48 semester credits from a regionally accredited college or university by the end of Spring Semester prior to enrollment.
+- At least 2 years of post-secondary instruction (after graduating high school) and 48 semester credits from a regionally accredited college or university by the end of Spring Semester prior to enrollment.

 Graduate Record Examination

-- The Texas Tech University School of Veterinary Medicine will not require the Graduate Record Examination (GRE).
+- The Texas Tech University School of Veterinary Medicine does not require the Graduate Record Examination (GRE).

-- There is not a minimum number of hours required for animal or veterinary experience.
-We recommend that applicants be exposed to a variety of veterinary careers and animal species prior to application.
+- We recommend that applicants be exposed to a variety of veterinary careers, animal species, and care experience prior to application.
+The quality and/or quantity of those experiences will be ranked in our selection process.
+For example: Direct veterinary supervision (employment or externships) would be considered a higher quality experience than veterinary shadowing.
 This will aid in obtaining a quality evaluation (TMDSAS Evaluation Form) and inform the applicant about the profession.